 Mollie Dent-Brocklehurst We have done a few projects with BMW, and we really love their approach.
 They’re so collaborative and engaged – and it doesn’t feel like any other sponsorship.
 The conversation started with Hedwig [Solis Weinstein] and about this wonderful new electric BMW.
 We felt so excited to engage with it as a piece of technology – it was a no-brainer to approach Rafael Lozano-Hemmer and for the interactive projects that he’s been doing.

 Hedwig Solis Weinstein Definitely.
-As Molly mentioned, for us it’s truly about collaboration and co-creating – and it’s something we strive for in all our cultural endeavours.
+As Molly mentioned, for us it’s truly about collaboration and co-creating – and it’s something we strive for in all our cultural endeavours, and works out so perfectly with Superblue.
 We want to bring people with different experience and skills together.
-Listening to Rafael’s conversation with our engineers and designers was fascinating.
+Listening to Rafael’s conversation with our engineers and designers was captivating.

 AR What do you think unites you in this way?